valtimo-platform/valtimo-documentation/release-notes/major10/10.7.0/valtimo-backend-libraries.md

 * **Spring Actuator health check for Camunda incidents**

   A Spring Actuator health check has been added to monitor the number of Camunda incidents.
   If any incidents exist, the health indicator will be 'UNKNOWN'.
-When no incidents exist, the indicator will be 'UP' More information about the Spring Actuator health endpoint can be found [here](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.endpoints.health)
+When no incidents exist, the indicator will be 'UP'.
+  More information about the Spring Actuator health endpoint can be found [here](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.endpoints.health)

 * **New feature2**